+Job offer rates

-Job offer rates: Although it seems to be generally the case that with anonymous job applications the callback rates of minority applicants do not differ from those of comparable majority applicants, this does not necessarily imply that the same holds true for job offer rates after the interview stage.
-Discrimination may simply be postponed to this later stage.
+Although it seems to be generally the case that with anonymous job applications the callback rates of minority applicants do not differ from those of comparable majority applicants, this does not necessarily imply that the same applies to job offer rates after the interview stage.
+Discrimination may simply be postponed to a later stage when actual hiring decisions are made.

-Although many experiments have insufficient data to assess the effects on job offer rates in an empirically sound manner, at least three studies provide some indication of these effects.
-First, the results of the two Swedish experiments indicate that the increased chances for minority candidates in the first stage translate into higher job offer rates.
-However, whereas the first experiment found higher callback rates leading to higher hiring rates across the board for minority and disadvantaged groups, the second experiment found such effects only for women and not for migrants [9].
+Although many experiments have insufficient data to assess the effects on job offer rates in an empirically sound manner, a few studies provide some indication of these effects.
+For example, the results of the two Swedish experiments indicate that the increased chances for minority candidates in the first stage translate into higher job offer rates.
+However, while the first experiment found higher callback rates leading to higher hiring rates across the board for minority and disadvantaged groups, the second experiment found such effects only for women and not for migrants [8].

-The Dutch experiments found no differences in job offers between minority and majority candidates-regardless of whether their applications were treated anonymously [8].
+The Dutch experiments found no differences in job offers between minority and majority candidates-regardless of whether their applications were treated anonymously [7].
 This finding could indicate that, even with standard applications, discrimination against minority and disadvantaged applicants occurs predominantly when deciding about interview invitations and might not be very substantial at the job offer stage.
 The effects on job offer rates for women were not analyzed.